Make Your Own Suet Recipe

 All year, I guess you could.
 I would hold off for late spring and during the summer

 Suet is most certainly a winter bird staple.
-Winter may be the best time to start out serving suet because of the cold (Suet is animal fat which keeps a bird warmer) and there are fewer food sources for the birds to chose from.
+Winter may be the best time to start out serving suet because of the cold (Suet is animal fat which keeps a bird warmer) and there are fewer food sources for the birds to choose from.
 Much different during warmer months.

 Make Your Own Suet Recipe Basic Starter